Microsoft Outlook Rolled Out Its Developer Preview of AMP 4 Email

 It means that MS Outlook actually supports AMP — very soon those recipients who prefer this email clients over other email clients will see your AMP-powered emails.

-What is developer preview and why do we need it?
+What is a developer preview and why do we need it?

 According to the Outlook blog post, the developer preview was rolled out for testing purposes.
 Because AMP support in Outlook is not for a wide audience yet and is not on by default.